Overview

 Concord Atlantic values the trust and confidence of its clients.
 As a fiduciary, the Advisor is dedicated to providing

-investment advice, portfolio management and personal service while maintaining the highest level of ethical stand
+investment advice, portfolio management and personal service while maintaining the highest level of ethical standards

-ards and discretion.
-The Firm adheres to all applicable state and federal securities laws and regulations and main
+and discretion.
+The Firm adheres to all applicable state and federal securities laws and regulations and maintains the

 Advisor Code of Ethics is available upon request.